ansys/scade-design-rules/doc/source/rules/naming/pascal_case_naming.rst

 Description
 ===========
-Each word composing a name shall start with an uppercase letter;
+Each word composing a name shall start with an uppercase letter.
 The remainder of the word shall consist of lowercase letters and digits.

 .. end_description